-1. These are made known to the stake holders through the college website and course handouts.

-2. PO's & PSO's are displayed at the strategic locations in the department.

-3. The CO's, PO's & PSO's are discussed with the students during student orientation sessions at the beginning of each semester.

-4. All faculty members make the course objectives, course outcomes, lesson plan schedule, detailed day-wise lesson plan, evaluation pattern etc. and upload on the Google classroom/LMS from the first day of the class.
+- 1. These are made known to the stakeholders through the college website and course handouts. - 2.
+PO's & PSO's are displayed at the strategic locations in the department. - 3.
+The CO's, PO's & PSO's are discussed with the students during student orientation sessions at the beginning of each semester. - 4.
+All faculty members make the course objectives, course outcomes, lesson plan schedule, detailed day-wise lesson plan, evaluation pattern etc. and upload it to the LMS from the first day of the class.

-File Description Documents Upload COs for all courses (exemplars from the Glossary) No File Uploaded Upload any additional information No File Uploaded Link for additional Information Nil
+File Description Documents Upload COs for all courses (exemplars from the Glossary) View File Upload any additional information No File Uploaded Link for additional Information https://mietjmu.in/Attachments/Syllabus.pd f